MoinDalvs/Neural_Networks_From_Scratch/README.md

 + It is easier to allocate in desired memory.
 + It is relatively fast to compute than batch gradient descent.
 + It is more efficient for large datasets.

+Disadvantages of Stochastic Gradient descent:

++ Updating the model so frequently is more computationally expensive than other configurations of gradient descent, taking significantly longer to train models on large datasets.
++ The frequent updates can result in a noisy gradient signal, which may cause the model parameters and in turn the model error to jump around (have a higher variance over training epochs).
++ The noisy learning process down the error gradient can also make it hard for the algorithm to settle on an error minimum for the model.
++ Sensitive to Outliers.

 #### **MiniBatch Gradient Descent:**
 Mini Batch gradient descent is the combination of both batch gradient descent and stochastic gradient descent.
 It divides the training datasets into small batch sizes then performs the updates on those batches separately.